 - Does the WBS have logical summary elements that can be used in tracking progress and performance?

-- Does the WBS provide sufficient detail to create an Organisational Breakdown Structure and Resource Assignment Matrix or RACI?
+- Does the WBS provide sufficient detail to create an Organizational Breakdown Structure and Responsibility Assignment Matrix or RACI?

 - Is there an alignment between the WBS and project accounting structures?